Skip to content

 For example, if you notice a candidate tends to change jobs frequently, you might assume they’re a job hopper and will move on from their next job in a few months.
 You immediately assume that they are the problem instead of considering the myriad of complex reasons that could’ve led to their recent work pattern.

-A solution: Work to recognize whether your thoughts about a candidate are based on information or assumption.
+A solution: Work to recognize whether your thoughts about a candidate are based on information or assumptions.
 If they are based on assumption, stop, and ask the candidate instead.
 Be mindful of phrasing questions in accusatory ways.

-Asking, “What factors contributed to you deciding to leave your last position?” is much better than “Why haven’t you stayed in a job for more than 4 months?”
+Asking, “What factors contributed to you deciding to leave your last position?” is much better than “Why haven’t you stayed in a job for more than four months?”
 We bet you’ll be surprised by the answers more often than not.

 3. Confirmation bias